LightKone/Yggdrasil/Yggdrasil/README.md

 3. Protocol executor : This will manage protocols that a share a simple execution thread.

-The runtime registers each protocol and handles the interation between them.
+The runtime registers each protocol and handles the interaction between them.
-These interations are done by blocking queues.
+These interactions are done by blocking queues.
 Each protocol has associated to it a queue which it uses to receive events by other protocols.

 The elements present in these queues are queue_t_elem which can be of 4 different types:
 YggMessage, YggTimer, YggEvent, YggRequest.